exis-io/exis-io.github.io/pages/general/OldSchool.md

 __Definition:__ serialization is the process of converting a data structure or object into a well known format so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be "resurrected" later in the same or another computer environment. [wikipedia.org](http://en.wikipedia.org/wiki/Serialization)

 Finally, **validation** lets the developer know the data they receive is the data they want to receive.
 When a programmer writes a chunk of code he or she can be reasonably certain it will play nicely with their other code.
-This assumption doesn't hold on the internet-- you always have to make sure the data you recieve hasn't been changed.
+This assumption doesn't hold on the internet-- you always have to make sure the data you receive hasn't been changed.

 ## Security